AmirKh20/ArchLVM/README.md

 # ArchLVM
-This is my personal arch installation script this script use LVM
+This is my personal arch installation script(on LVM), and it's based on a Video form a YouTube channel called LearnLinuxTV.
+Note: This script uses LVM

 ****** The steps you should take **********